waynegraham/registry.clir.org/_projects/2016-hiding-in-plain-sight-reviving-the-work-of-women-fi.md

 ---
 layout: project
-title: "Hiding in Plain Sight: Reviving the Work of Women Film Auteurs in the Digital Age"
+title: Hiding in Plain Sight: Reviving the Work of Women Film Auteurs in the Digital Age
 ---